 from £2499 per person

-As a French department, Reunion impart of the EU.
+As a French department, Reunion is part of the EU.
 There are currently no visa requirements for UK citizens but this may change with Brexit.
-Visit the FCO Reunion pages for latest advice
+Visit the FCO Reunion pages for latest advice.

 To reach Reunion you will have to fly via Mauritius (usually with Air Mauritius) or with Air France via Paris.

 The climate in Reunion is sub-tropical with a dry season from May to October.
 During the dry season temperatures are between 20 and 25 degrees centigrade.
 In November to March the weather becomes more humid.
 January and February are best avoided due to the possibility of cyclones.
 Temperatures will be a few degrees lower when walking in the interior.